inxi man page

 - -x -m, --memory-modules

 - - If present, adds maximum memory module/device size in the Array line.
 Only some systems will have this data available.
 Shows estimate if it can generate one. - Adds device type in the Device line.

 - -x -N

-- - Adds (if available and/or relevant) vendor: item, which shows specific vendor [product] information. - Adds version/port(s)/driver version (if available) for each Network card; - Adds PCI Bus ID/USB ID number of each Network card.
+- - Adds (if available and/or relevant) vendor: item, which shows specific vendor [product] information. - Adds version/port(s)/driver version (if available) for each device; - Adds PCI/USB ID of each device.

 - -x -r

 - - Adds Package info.
 See -Ix